brndn6543/buzzer-active/README.md

 # buzzer-active
 A demonstration of powering an active buzzer with an Arduino UNO board.
+Watch the demonstration below on YouTube.

+**Do not forget to turn your audio up.**

 [![Watch on YouTube](https://i9.ytimg.com/vi_webp/l5wQF2TQJSk/mq2.webp?sqp=COzzvsAG-oaymwEmCMACELQB8quKqQMa8AEB-AH-CYAC0AWKAgwIABABGH8gPygTMA8=&rs=AOn4CLA_2mDd0AzNaRn9n4P5DarD992iXA)](https://youtu.be/l5wQF2TQJSk)